 Ian is the Managing Director of Pilot Productions, the television company he founded in 1988, headquartered in London and with a sales office in Los Angeles.
 Specialising in factual programming, in particular travel, Ian has been the Executive Producer of 600+ hours of quality television including 17 series of the multi-award winning adventure travel series, Globe Trekker ,which ran for 25 years and to 248 episodes, and food and travel series Planet Food + World Café.
 More recently Ian has executive produced a number of the history series including Empire Builders and Ottomans versus Christians and A Short History of the Moors.
 He has also hosted the five part mini series The Lost World of Joseph Banks and one one off Wellington versus Napoleon: Aftermath of Waterloo and Ottomans versus Venetians.
 In 2020 Ian produced and directed three mini series, Ultimate Blitzkrieg: WW2 Battle of Crete, Hope and Fear: How Pandemics Changed the World and A Short History of the English Garden.
 He is currently working on a manual for media students based on his long career in the industry, a second series of Empire Builders and an immigration series, Diaspora Nation, based on the extensively researched Pilot Guides Study Guides.

 Ian is a handicap 18 golfer who leads a nomadic-cum-jet-setting golfing life; he has no home club but enjoys playing the game internationally – particularly in Northern France and links golf in Scotland and Ireland.

-His dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses and explore the most exotic regions at a leisurely pace – notably Hawaii, Bali and the little explored courses of Latin America.
-He enjoys international travel for work and pleasure and regularly jets off to his favourite spots of the Caribbean, the Mediterranean, skiing trips, and city breaks in Paris and New York.
+Ian’s dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses, and explore the most exotic regions and their cultures at a leisurely pace – notably the Pacific Islands, Middle East and the little explored courses of Latin America.